nixg33k/netscan/README.md

 # netscan

-*  Open File limit too small, setting Open Files limit to 20000
+*  Open File limit too small, setting Open Files limit to 20000.
-   Note: This script requires Open File limit to be at least 20000 or larger. the script will temporarily set this and revert it back at the end.
+   Note: This script requires Open File limit to be at least 20000 or larger, the script will temporarily set this and revert it back at the end.

 -Mon, 29 Nov 2021 12:26:14 PST